mas-cli/mas/README.md

 #### 🐙 GitHub Releases

-Alternatively, binaries and sources are available from the [GitHub Releases](https://github.com/mas-cli/mas/releases).
+Alternatively, binaries & sources are available from the [GitHub Releases](https://github.com/mas-cli/mas/releases).

 #### 🕊 Swift 5 Runtime Support

-mas requires Swift 5 runtime support. macOS 10.14.4 (Mojave) and newer include it, but earlier releases do not.
+mas requires Swift 5 runtime support. macOS 10.14.4 (Mojave) & newer include it, but earlier releases do not.
 Without it, running mas might report errors similar to:

 > dyld: Symbol not found: _$s11SubSequenceSlTl

 To get Swift 5 support on macOS versions older than 10.14.4 (Mojave), you can: